DavidHe1127/Mr.He_HandBook/DevOps/System/README.md

   it basically means the command you are trying to run is not a whitelisted command you can run on behalf of root.

 - su (switch user)
-  - lets you switch to that user by entering his password.
+  - lets you switch to other users by entering their password.
 Once auth is passed, a new shell prompt will be opened with target user's privileges.

   - i.e
   ```shell